 Cellex-C Advanced Serum | Formulated without any of the most common irritants including silicone, fragrance of any kind, alcohol of any kind, and oil.

-I wasn't really planning on including runners up but I found the evidence on Cellex-C compelling enough to include it.
+The evidence on Cellex-C was compelling enough to include it as a runner up.
 Overall it's also quite pricey and there's still more support for the ferulic/vitamin E approach, but if you have sensitivities or just want to try something else the Cellex-C formula might be just as good.

 When To Check Out Alternatives

 C-Firma does contain oil (marula oil) so it may be irritating to those sensitive to oil.
-It also may contain fatty alcohol but I'm not entirely sure whether Laureth-23 is a fatty alcohol.
-Will update as soon as I find out.
+It also may contain fatty alcohol.

-C-Firma also contains hydrolyzed wheat protein, which I've read can be sensitizing and cause allergic reactions on contact.
-It's probably more likely if you have gluten sensitivity or celiac.
+C-Firma contains hydrolyzed wheat protein, which can be sensitizing and cause allergic reactions on contact.
+This might be more likely if you have gluten sensitivity or celiac disease.

 Other good oil free alternatives to C-Firma are: